 WHY THE BEND ABOVE THE BLADE?
 The bend just above the blade allows for a more efficient stroke.
 It may seem counter-intuitive, but the blade points towards the front of the SUP.
 This maximises the stoke in front of your body and allows the blade to slip up out of the water at the end of the stroke as opposed to lifting water.

 ADDITIONAL TIPS.
 Remember that for general stand up paddling, you should choose a paddle that is between 6-8 inches taller than you are.
-At Balmoral Paddlesurf we have committed to only stocking high quality paddles that can be relied on to never leave you up the proverbial creek.
+We have committed to only stocking high quality paddles that can be relied on to never leave you up the proverbial creek.
 Consider the best paddle you can afford; it may be expensive now, but it will put a smile on your face with every stroke you take on the water.